OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/insiders.md

 # insiders

-Displays 15 latest insider transactions for given stock
+This command allows the user to retrieve the 15 most recent insider transactions for a given stock, in this case AMD.
+It will provide information such as the date of the transaction, the company insider involved, the number of shares traded, the type of transaction (buy/sell), and the average price of the transaction.

 ### Usage